-Fig. 17 shows the average lifetime for all the MeteoSwiss events plotted against spatial wavelength (in loglog scale).
-As expected, the model with 8 cascade levels reproduces well the dynamic scaling properties, especially at small wavelengths.
+Figure 17 shows the average lifetime for all the MeteoSwiss events plotted against spatial wavelength (in loglog scale).
+As expected, the model with eight cascade levels reproduces well the dynamic scaling properties, especially at small wavelengths.
 However, there is some degree of overestimation of the lifetime at large wavelengths compared to the observations.
-One possibility would be to adjust the AR parameters to obtain faster decorrelation, thus shorter lifetime, at such scales.
+One possibility would be to adjust the AR parameters to obtain faster decorrelation, and thus a shorter lifetime, at such scales.

-The model without cascade decomposition compensates for the overestimation of persistence at large wavelengths, but strongly overestimates the one of small wavelengths.
+The model without cascade decomposition compensates for the overestimation of persistence at large wavelengths but strongly overestimates the one of small wavelengths.
 Hence, the evolution of convective cells in the stochastic nowcast is too slow compared with reality.
-This could be checked visually by looking at the animations of stochastic realizations with and without decomposition (\\stoch\\.gif in https://github.com/pySTEPS/pysteps-publication/tree/master/animations).
+This could be checked visually by looking at the animations of stochastic realizations with and without decomposition (stoch.gif in https://github.com/pySTEPS/ pysteps-publication/tree/master/animations, last access: 23 September 2019).

-Another approach to understand the impact of the cascade decomposition is to analyze the filtering properties of the ensemble mean forecast (e.g. Surcel et al., 2014).
-Fig. 18 illustrates the evolution of the ensemble mean forecast spectra with 8 and 1 cascade levels, respectively.
-When using the cascade decomposition the process of ensemble averaging leads to a loss of power at small spatial wavelengths, in agreement with the expected loss of predictability (see Sec.
+Another approach to understand the impact of the cascade decomposition is to analyze the filtering properties of the ensemble mean forecast (e.g., Surcel et al., 2014).
+Figure 18 illustrates the evolution of the ensemble mean forecast spectra with eight and one cascade levels, respectively.
+When using the cascade decomposition the process of ensemble averaging leads to a loss of power at small spatial wavelengths, in agreement with the expected loss of predictability (see Sect.
 4.5).
 Instead, the model with one cascade level is not able to filter out the unpredictable features.
 As a consequence, it may not be able to adequately characterize the loss of predictability (and uncertainty) at different spatial scales.

-Fig. 19 illustrates the ensemble and probabilistic verification for all the MeteoSwiss events with and without cascade decomposition.
+Figure 19 illustrates the ensemble and probabilistic verification for all the MeteoSwiss events with and without cascade decomposition.
 The sensitivity of forecast uncertainty estimations on using the incremental precipitation mask is also included.